-The prize in our March wordsearch competition is a £50 VOUCHER to spend at THE CASTLE HOTEL in EYNSFORD, courtesy of Mollie.
-The winner of LUNCH OR DINNER FOR 2 PEOPLE AND WINE at THE HILLTOP RESTAURANT, STANSTED, courtesy of DAREN is LYN WOODHAM of DARTFORD.
-The missing word being CUPID.
+The prize for the May wordsearch competition is a £50 VOUCHER to spend at BLUEWATER courtesy of THE VILLAGE ADVERTISER.
+The winner of the £50 VOUCHER to spend at BLUEWATER courtesy of THE VILLAGE ADVERTISER is GERALDINE HYATT of BOROUGH GREEN.
+The missing word being CRACKING.

-Advertising sales deadline for April is 10th March.
-To discuss your prospects of advertising call on 01322 911875 or email email@example.com.
-With a guaranteed publication of over 22,000 and over 17,500 being hand delivered every month by our local distributors plus stands in various supermar-kets, shopping centre's and many other points around the area.
-Prices start from less than £29* per month, can you afford not to?
+Advertising sales deadline for the JUNE edition is 12th May.
+Call 01322 911875 or email firstname.lastname@example.org to discuss your advertising needs.
+22,000 are published MONTHLY and over 17,500 are delivered by local distributors with stands in various supermarkets, shopping centres and many other pick up points around the area.
+Prices start from less than £29* per month.